NicoSwag/radiance-notes/Story/Story Acts.md

 Act 3: Sand and Swamp: meet the main factions.
 Act 4: Cyber, Weird, Space Station and backtracking: find the Cosmog Pieces.

-All of the Cosmog Pieces found.
+All of the Dark Wells found.
 End of Part 1.

 PART 2:
 Act 1: Learn the truth about Cosmog and form a plan